 Cape Town is an incredible city with many great activities and amazing attractions.
 Regardless if you come here for the first time or you’re a frequent visitor sometimes it’s difficult to choose between hundreds of things to do here.
 We’ve put together this list of things to do in Cape Town based on one’s interests to make your choice easier.
 Whether you are an adventure lover, a culture vulture, or a foodie you’ll find here the best activities to include in your Cape Town itinerary.

 There are some things that just can’t be skipped when visiting Cape Town.
 Here is a list of 9 such activities that we as locals recommend to every tourist coming to the city.

-More information on the highlights of Cape Town, you can find in our post 17 Must-visit places in Cape Town.
+You can find more information on the highlights of Cape Town in our post 17 Must-visit places in Cape Town.

 Take a cable car up to Table Mountain

 - Best time of the day to visit; morning and evening, in the afternoon the mountain is often covered in clouds.
 I’d suggest checking the forecast or looking out of the window before you decide to go up.

 - Admission fee; ZAR 350/US$18 adults, ZAR 180/US$9 children.

 The most recognizable attraction in the city and definitely a must-visit place.
 Taking the cable car is the fastest and easiest way of getting to the top.
 If you’re up for a little adventure and have enough time you can get to the top following one of the Table Mountain hiking trails.
 From up there you can get some of the best views of the city and the surrounding area.
 Once on the top, you can spend a couple of hours there it’s a massive area with several great look-out points, walking routes, a restaurant, and a souvenir shop.
 The ride in the cable car takes 5 minutes.